 Part 6 outlines requirements for implementing the Remedy Plan, including engagement with impacted rights holders\ and affected stakeholders\.

-For cases of unacceptable activities\, additional requirements include third party verification of implementation procedures and adaptive management of the Remedy Plan over time.
+There are also requirements related to third party verification of implementation procedures and adaptive management of the Remedy Plan over time.

 26. Implementation of the Remedy Plan